-In less than a decade of existence and with only 37 attorneys, MoloLamken has quickly made a name for itself among the heavy hitters of boutique litigation shops.
+In just over a decade of existence and with just 40 attorneys, MoloLamken has quickly made a name for itself among the heavy hitters of boutique litigation shops.
 With offices in three of the country’s major metropolises—New York, Chicago, and Washington, DC—MoloLamken’s attorneys focus on complex business litigation, white collar criminal defense, and intellectual property.

 Why Work Here